ncabatoff/sensor-exporter/README.md

 # sensor-exporter
-Prometheus exporter for sensor data like temperature and fan speed
+Prometheus exporter for sensor data like temperature and fan speed.

+## Inputs

+lm-sensors (http://www.lm-sensors.org) to get metrics like CPU/MB temp and CPU/Chassis fan speed.
+You'll likely need to install lm-sensor dev package (libsensors4-dev on my Ubuntu 14 system) in order to build the dependant package github.com/md14454/gosensors.

+hddtemp (http://www.guzu.net/linux/hddtemp.php) to get HDD temperature from SMART data.
+Since hddtemp must run as root to collect this data, rather than call it directly we expect the user to run it in daemon mode with its -d flag.
+Then we connect to a port it listens on to fetch the data.